03 Using R syntax

 is ready as input for our data set.

-The “label” column will not be included in this data set.
+The “label” column will not be included.

 data_set_reviews_text <- LargeDataSetForText$new()